Credit Card Processing Outages Blog Header

 So, prioritize customer service and handle any inconveniences with empathy.
 Offer assistance, answer questions, and address concerns promptly.
 Keeping your customers informed and satisfied can help mitigate the impact of the outage on your business reputation.

-The most obvious alternative to a payment card is a cash transaction, but when that is not an option for the customer there are some options.
+The most obvious alternative to a payment card is a cash transaction, but when that is not an option for the customer, there are some other options.

 Provide multiple payment gateways online